Vallibel One: History

 The Vallibel One PLC was founded by Sri Lanka business tycoon Dhammika Perera in 2010.
 In 2010, the company acquired Royal Ceramics Lanka PLC, LB Finance PLC, and Greener Water Limited as its subsidiary companies and a stake in Sampath Bank as a long-term strategic investment.
 Royal Ceramics Lanka PLC was listed under Forbes “Asia’s Best Under a Billion” during the year.
 In 2011, Vallibel One PLC acquired Delmege Group, a highly diversified conglomerate.
 The company moved headquarters to a new 16-storey building in Kollupitiya.
 The company was awarded by LMD as the most respected finance company in Sri Lanka in 2019.
 The company is the fastest to cross the Rs.
 1 billion profit mark in 2019.
 In 2014, Australian gambling tycoon James Packer's Crown Casino planned to start a joint venture project with Vallibel One, its value more than US$300 million, but the project was rejected by the Government of Sri Lanka.
-Dhammika Perera bought a majority stake in Hayleys Group and brought it under Vallibal One as a subsidiary in 2015.
-The Fortress Resorts, a subsidiary of Vallibal One is planned to build a Rs 2 billion 5-star hotel in Weligama.
+Dhammika Perera bought a majority stake in Hayleys Group and brought it under Vallibel One as a subsidiary in 2015.
+The Fortress Resorts, a subsidiary of Vallibel One is planned to build a Rs 2 billion 5-star hotel in Weligama.
 The company is also planned to construct a US$60 million integrated five star resort in Negombo.
 The project falls under the subsidiary, Greener Water and Singapore-based WATG carried out the initial designs.
 Vallibel One's subsidiary, LB Finance recorded a Rs 7.8 billion profit before tax in 2018.
 Vallibel One held a 15% stake in the third-largest private bank in Sri Lanka, Sampath Bank.